davidKolesar/C-Programming-Curriculum/README.md

 1. **Object Files ( .obj or .o)**
 The source code is **compiled** by something known as a **compiler.** The process of **compiling** code is when it is turned from human readable source code into machine code (binary).
 This resulting machine code you are left with is known as **object code.** The disk file containing them is an [object file](https://en.wikipedia.org/wiki/Object_file).*

-One of the main catches here is that **a program cannot compile if there are structural / syntatic errors.** If these are present in your code, the compiler will oomplain and give you a detailed error message explaining why it did not work(known as a **stack trace**).
+One of the main catches here is that **a program cannot compile if there are structural / syntactic  errors.** If these are present in your code, the compiler will complain and give you a detailed error message explaining why it did not work(known as a **stack trace**).
 If the source code is error-free, then it generates the object code.

 2. **Header Files -- Linking  (.h)**